tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 #### Binding op results

-In the result pattern, we can bind to the result(s) of an newly built op by attaching symbols to the op.
+In the result pattern, we can bind to the result(s) of a newly built op by attaching symbols to the op.
 (But we **cannot** bind to op arguments given that they are referencing previously bound symbols.)
 This is useful for reusing newly created results where suitable.
 For example,